SamOrozco/re_mem/Readme.md

 userCollection, err := store.GetCollection("users")
 ```

-re-mem is a column store so it does not matter the structure of the object you create.
+It does not matter the structure of the object you create.
 In fact you can have any number of totally different object structures in one collection

 ```go